16 Oct Reduce the Risk of COVID through Ventilation and Filtration Changes to Your HVAC Systems

 2. Increase Outside Air Rates

 Another recommendation to reduce COVID-19 infection is to increase the outside air rate of your HVAC system.
 Typical air handlers in most buildings use about 20% outside air, while recirculating 80% of the air in the zones.
 However, increasing the outside air ventilation rate, while helpful, can become prohibitively expensive, and may mean that your system can’t meet loads on very warm or very cool days.
 This measure also becomes less important if high efficiency filters can be installed.
 Using our calculator, you can see the impact of different ventilation rates and risk vs other mitigation strategies.
+Watch the how to video on using the calculator below.

 Reducing the Risk of COVID-19 Infection in Indoor Environments